Gospel for Asia (http://www.gfa.org/) News Release – For Immediate Release

 Note: Gospel for Asia (http://www.gfa.org/) has — for more than 30 years — provided humanitarian assistance and spiritual hope to millions across Asia, especially among those who have yet to hear the Good News.
 Last year, this included more than 75,000 sponsored children, free medical services for more than 180,000 people, 6,000 wells drilled, 11,000 water filters installed, Christmas presents for more than 400,000 needy families, and spiritual teaching available in 110 languages in 14 nations through radio ministry.

-** You may republish this or any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net).
-Please tell your friends and colleagues that they can receive a complimentary subscription to our news service by going to the above ANS website and signing up there.
+** You may republish this and any of our stories with full attribution to the ASSIST News Service (www.assistnews.net).
+Please feel free to also tell your friends and colleagues that they can have a complimentary subscription to our news service by going to our website and signing up there.